Cynthia Cooper (accountant): Later career

 Since leaving what became MCI, Cooper started her own consulting firm to speak with both professionals and students sharing her experiences and lessons learned.

 Writing

 Cooper's book about her life and the WorldCom fraud, Extraordinary Circumstances: The Journey of a Corporate Whistleblower, was published in 2008.
-Profits from the book were given to universities for ethics education.
+She has donated profits from her book to high schools and universities for ethics education.

 Personal life

 Cooper maintains an office in Brandon, Mississippi.
 She married Lance Cooper in 1993; they have two children.

-Honours
+Honors

 Cooper was named one of three "People of the Year" by Time magazine in 2002, along with fellow whistleblowers Sherron Watkins and Coleen Rowley.